 -and then you turn and start going the other way what is a phenomena that is true?
-Around you it still appears that you are in the Light.
-And you walk away from it step-by-step-by-step, so when you do, right at first and for quite a while you think you're still in the Light -but you're walking away from it.
+Around you it still appears that you are in the Light!.
+You walk away from it step-by-step-by-step, so when you do, right at first and for quite a while you think you're still in the Light -but you're walking away from it.

-This is what it's talking about here: "For everyone who is practicing evil hates the Light, neither is coming to the Light lest his deeds be reproved.
-But he that does Truth comes to the Light, that his deeds may be made manifest, that they are wrought in God" (20-21, KJV).
-Now, not only is this true in the sense of us as individuals, but this is also true specifically concerning Christ.
+This is what it's talking about here, v 20: "For everyone who practices evil hates the Light, and does not come to the Light, so that his works may not be exposed; but the one who practices the Truth comes to the Light, so that his works may be manifested, that they have been accomplished by the power of God" (20-21).

+Not only is this true in the sense of us as individuals, but this is also true specifically concerning Christ.

-• Was Christ the Light?
-Yes
+- Was Christ the Light?
+Yes!

 - Was He always coming to the Father, Who's called "the Father of Light"?
+Yes!

-Yes - Was He always practicing the Truth?
-Yes
+- Was He always practicing the Truth?
+Yes!

-So this fellowshipping and living in the Light and walking in the Truth is so very, very important and profound for us to know and for us to understand.
+This fellowshipping and living in the Light and walking in the Truth is so very, very important and profound for us to know and for us to understand.

-Let's come to John 8:12: "Then Jesus spoke to them again, saying, 'I am the Light of the world..."
+Let's come to John 8:12: "Then Jesus spoke to them again, saying, 'I am the Light of the world...'"
 Why?